 Annual Meeting & Dinner

-The 2018 Annual Meeting & Dinner will be held Thursday, Sept.
-19, The Parents' Association Committee Chairs design and execute the table decorations and child-inspired centerpieces that reflect children/grade or division.
+Held in September, the Parents’ Association Committee Chairs design and execute the table decorations and child-inspired centerpieces that reflect children/grade or division.

 The Auction Committee plans a spring event, which takes place every other year that will serve as both a celebration of Country School and a fundraising event.
 Three chairs will lead the planning efforts, supported by several volunteer sub-committees (each managed by a committee chair or chairs), NCCS administrators (Accounting, Finance, Advancement, etc.), and with the guidance of the PA President and the Head of School.
 Planning begins in the early fall, with the event executed in late Spring.